Arabic diacritics: Abu al-Aswad's system

 Abu al-Aswad's system of Harakat was different from the system we know today.
 The system used red dots with each arrangement or position indicating a different short vowel.

 A dot above a letter indicated the vowel ALA, a dot below indicated the vowel ALA, a dot on the side of a letter stood for the vowel ALA, and two dots stood for the ALA.

 However, the early manuscripts of the Qur'an did not use the vowel signs for every letter requiring them, but only for letters where they were necessary for a correct reading.

 Al Farahidi's system

 The precursor to the system we know today is Al Farahidi's system.
 ALA found that the task of writing using two different colours was tedious and impractical.
 Another complication was that the ALA had been introduced by then, which, while they were short strokes rather than the round dots seen today, meant that without a color distinction the two could become confused.

-Accordingly, he replaced the ALA with small superscript letters: small alif, yā’, and wāw for the short vowels corresponding to the long vowels written with those letters, a small s(h)īn for shaddah (geminate), a small khā’ for khafīf (short consonant; no longer used).
+Accordingly, he replaced the ALA with small superscript letters: small alif, yāʾ, and wāw for the short vowels corresponding to the long vowels written with those letters, a small s(h)īn for shaddah (geminate), a small khāʾ for khafīf (short consonant; no longer used).
 His system is essentially the one we know today.